Battle of Duc Duc: Battle

 By 22 July, the PAVN command at Da Trach apparently realised that the ARVN 2nd Infantry Regiment was not advancing into the trap in the Khe Le Valley.
-Plans were accordingly changed; the rest of the PAVN 1st Regiment was ordered to Da Trach to attack the ARVN 2nd Regiment in the hills south of Duc Duc, while the 38th Regiment was to move through the hills above the valley toward Go Noi and Điện Bàn District.
+Plans were accordingly changed; the rest of the PAVN 1st Regiment was ordered to Da Trach to attack the ARVN 2nd Regiment in the hills south of Đức Dục, while the 38th Regiment was to move through the hills above the valley toward Gò Nổi and Điện Bàn District.
 On 24 July the 1st Regiment began moving into the attack, and the 38th Regiment started deploying east.
-Trưởng was gathering more forces also, he ordered the 29th and 39th Ranger Battalions, 12th Ranger Group, newly arrived from Quảng Ngãi Province, to displace west of Go Noi Island, and he directed that the 1st Division in Thừa Thiên Province and the 2nd Division in Quảng Ngãi each prepare one regiment for deployment to Quảng Nam on 24 hours' notice.
+Trưởng was gathering more forces also, he ordered the 29th and 39th Ranger Battalions, 12th Ranger Group, newly arrived from Quảng Ngãi Province, to displace west of Gò Nổi Island, and he directed that the 1st Division in Thừa Thiên Province and the 2nd Division in Quảng Ngãi each prepare one regiment for deployment to Quảng Nam on 24 hours' notice.

-On 24 July, the ARVN 2nd Infantry established its command post 700 meters north of Nui Song Suo, the first hill south of Duc Duc.
+On 24 July, the ARVN 2nd Infantry established its command post 700 meters north of Nui Song Suo, the first hill south of Đức Dục.
 The 2nd Troop, 11th Armored Cavalry, was providing security for the command post.
 The 2nd Battalion was moving past Hill 238 and advancing on Hill 284, which had been vacated by the 3rd Battalion under strong PAVN pressure.
-The 3rd Battalion had withdrawn to the hill at Nui Duong Coi, above a lake between it and Duc Duc Subsector, where the 1st Battalion was in reserve.
-The 1st Battalion, 56th Infantry, attached to the 2nd Infantry, was protecting the regiment's right flank west of the Sông Thu Bồn.
+The 3rd Battalion had withdrawn to the hill at Nui Duong Coi, above a lake between it and Đức Dục Subsector, where the 1st Battalion was in reserve.
+The 1st Battalion, 56th Infantry, attached to the 2nd Infantry, was protecting the regiment's right flank west of the Thu Bồn River.

 The attack of the PAVN 1st Regiment met the advancing ARVN 2nd Battalion, 2nd Infantry, on the slopes of Hill 284.
 The two leading companies of the 2nd Battalion broke under a withering attack.
 By early afternoon on 24 July, the PAVN attack reached the 3rd Battalion on Nui Duong Coi.
 The battalion held and with good air and artillery support inflicted heavy casualties on the PAVN, but the assault continued, the 3rd Battalion commander fell wounded, and the battalion began to break.
-By dusk, both forward battalions of the 2nd Infantry were badly scattered and withdrawing toward Duc Duc.
+By dusk, both forward battalions of the 2nd Infantry were badly scattered and withdrawing toward Đức Dục.
 The PAVN attack reached into the rear area of the 2nd Infantry and forced the command post to withdraw 1,000 meters.
 Seeing a disaster in the making for the 2nd Infantry, Hinh had his division reconnaissance company lifted in by helicopter to help defend the command post.
 Reaching the command post late in the afternoon, the reconnaissance company was soon joined by the 37th Ranger Battalion and two troops of the 11th Armored Cavalry which Hinh had sent overland to reinforce the beleaguered 2nd Infantry.